If your goal is to increase the traffic that your landing page is receiving, Facebook Ads may be just the tool you need to learn about.

 If you are just starting out, you can have a budget for as low as $10 USD and still create a marketing campaign with that amount of money.

-Most Facebook users spend a large chuck of their days invested into Facebook, and even if they don’t spend hours and hours on the social media network, they still drop by throughout the day to check for updates.
+Most Facebook users spend a large chunk of their days invested in Facebook, and even if they don’t spend hours and hours on the social media network, they still drop by throughout the day to check for updates.

 When you have access to an audience that willingly accesses a platform daily and several times a day, you have hit a gold mine.